-D = 1 = Fair: Probably will fall among the lowest third of proposals in the area of research.
+D = 1= Fair: Probably will fall among the lowest third of proposals in the area of research.

-F = 0 = Poor: Proposal has serious deficiencies; should not be supported.
+F = 0 = Poor: The proposal has serious deficiencies; and should not be supported.

-Final proposal scores and ranking will be based on peer reviews and TRP scoring based on peer reviews, PI responses and Panel discussion.
-Final funding decisions are made by the NYSG senior leadership team and incorporate all peer and panel reviews and rankings, relevancy input from the New York Sea Grant Program Advisory Council, as well as availability of funding, prior award performance of applicants, and balance across the portfolio such as institutions, geography, focus areas, and applicant diversity, which may result in out of rank order proposals selected for funding.
+Final proposal scores and ranking will be based on peer reviews and TRP reviews, PI responses, and the Panel discussion.
+Final funding decisions are made by the NYSG senior leadership team and incorporate all peer and panel reviews and rankings, relevancy input from the New York Sea Grant Program Advisory Council, as well as the availability of funding, prior award performance of applicants, and balance across the portfolio such as institutions, geography, focus areas, and applicant diversity, which may result in out of rank order proposals selected for funding.